YPG/PKK rocket attacks injure 16 civilians in SE Turkey - Haber

-OCTOBER 10: People help injured civilians after rockets and mortars fired from YPG/PKK-occupied areas in northern Syria hit Turkey's southeastern border district of Akcakale, Sanliurfa on October 10, 2019. - Rockets and mortars fired from YPG/PKK-occupied areas in northern Syria hit Turkish border townsBy Esber Ayaydin, Salih Bilici and Sema Kaplan
+OCTOBER 10: People react after rockets and mortars fired from YPG/PKK-occupied areas in northern Syria hit Turkey's southeastern border district of Akcakale, Sanliurfa on October 10, 2019. - Rockets and mortars fired from YPG/PKK-occupied areas in northern Syria hit Turkish border townsBy Esber Ayaydin, Salih Bilici and Sema Kaplan

 DIYARBAKIR/SANLIURFA, Turkey (AA) - At least 16 civilians were injured as rockets and mortar shells fired by YPG/PKK terrorists in Syria hit Turkish border towns.